microsoft/FluidFramework/packages/loader/container-loader/README.md

 User permissions can change over lifetime of Container.
 They can't change during single connection session (in other words, change in permissions causes disconnect and reconnect).
 Hosts are advised to recheck this property on every reconnect.

-This value is not affected by `Container.forceReadonly` calls discussed below and can be used by hosts to indicate to users if it's possible to edit a file in the absence of read-only state being overridden via `Container.forceReadonly`.
+This value is not affected by `Container.forceReadonly` calls discussed below and can be used by hosts to indicate to users if it's possible to edit a file in the absence of readonly state being overridden via `Container.forceReadonly`.

-Hosts can also force read-only mode for a container via calling `Container.forceReadonly(true)`.
+Hosts can also force readonly-mode for a container via calling `Container.forceReadonly(true)`.
 This can be useful in scenarios like
    - Loss of connectivity, in scenarios where host choses method od preventing user edits over (or in addition to) showing disconnected UX and warning user of potential data loss on closure of document (container)
    - Special view-only mode in host.
 For example can be used by hosts for previewing container content in-place with other host content, and leveraging full-screen / separate window experience for editing.